 - Costs of government administration and promotion of a labelling scheme were estimated at \$200,000 per annum.
-This is based on costs of administering and promoting labelling of domestic appliances. - Unit costs (to the consumer) were base modelled with a very conservative ratio of every 1 percent increase in efficiency required a 0.5 percent in costs of equipment.
-The same ratio of improvement of efficiency to incremental costs of equipment from the survey found that the every 1 percent increase in efficiency required a 1.5 percent increase in costs.
-The survey ratio was used in the MEPS modelling - Sensitivity analysis was undertaken and if the ratio of efficiency to incremental cost used for MEPS is applied, the benefit cost ratio reduces to 0.2 compared to 0.6 used to illustrate the labelling program effects in the RIS.
-There is no reason to undertake further sensitivity when the best case figure only shows a benefit cost ratio of 0.6
+This is based on costs of administering and promoting labelling of domestic appliances. - Unit costs (to the consumer) were based modelled with a very conservative ratio of every 1% increase in efficiency required a 0.5% in costs of equipment.
+The same ratio of improvement of efficiency to incremental costs of equipment from the survey found that the every 1% increase in efficiency required a 1.5% increase in costs.
+The survey ratio was used in the MEPS modelling - Sensitivity was undertaken and if the ratio of efficiency to incremental cost used for MEPS is applied, the BCR reduces to 0.2.
+Compared to 0.6 used to illustrate the labelling program effects in the RIS.
+There is no reason to undertake further sensitivity when the best case figure only shows a BCR of 0.6